Tuesday, 8 January 2008

 A low-pass filter is a filter that passes low frequency signals but attenuates (reduces the amplitude of) signals with frequencies higher than the cutoff frequency.
 The actual amount of attenuation for each frequency varies from filter to filter.
 It is sometimes called a high-cut filter, or treble cut filter when used in audio applications.

-audio), digital algorithms for smoothing sets of data, acoustic barriers, blurring of images, and so on.
+The concept of a low-pass filter exists in many different forms, including electronic circuits (like a hiss filter used in audio), digital algorithms for smoothing sets of data, acoustic barriers, blurring of images, and so on.
 Low-pass filters play the same role in signal processing that moving averages do in some other fields, such as finance; both tools provide a smoother form of a signal which removes the short-term oscillations, leaving only the long-term trend.

 High-pass filter